What is Psychological Testing?

 A detailed written report is then produced which integrates the testing results, including the relevant background information and any other gathered information and provides formal feedback to answer the questions raised.
 It also provides specific recommendations for remediation of any identified difficulties.

 Both adults and children require psychological testing for many reasons.
 Poor school functioning is one of the most often identified reasons that parents request testing for their child.
-A thorough psycho-educational evaluation with an experienced psychologist, like Dr. Bruce, can be invaluable in helping to identify your child’s strengths and weaknesses, possible learning disabilities, or unidentified emotional difficulties.
+A thorough psycho-educational evaluation with an experienced psychologist can be invaluable in helping to identify your child’s strengths and weaknesses, possible learning disabilities, or unidentified emotional difficulties.
 It can offer much needed important recommendations for intervention, accommodation or remediation.
 Adults often request psychological testing for issues relating to diagnostic clarification, career concerns, personality assessment or for medical/legal reasons.

 Typical concerns for children and adults are: